patjoly/geo-fit/README.md

 `Geo::FIT` is a Perl class to provide interfaces to decode Garmin FIT files (\*.fit).

-The module also provides a script to read and print the contents for FIT files (`fitdump.pl`), as well as a script to convert FIT files to TCX files (`fit2tcx.pl`).
+The module also provides a script to read and print the contents of FIT files ([fitdump.pl](https://metacpan.org/pod/fitdump.pl)), a script to convert FIT files to TCX files ([fit2tcx.pl](https://metacpan.org/pod/fit2tcx.pl)), and a script to convert a locations file to GPX format ([locations2gpx.pl](https://metacpan.org/pod/locations2gpx.pl)).

 ## Constructor Methods (class)